Eildon, Victoria: Recreation

-Together with its neighbouring township Thornton, Eildon has a Australian Rules football team (Thornton-Eildon) competing in the Outer East Football Netball League.
+Together with its neighbouring township Thornton, Eildon has an Australian Rules football team (Thornton-Eildon) competing in the Outer East Football Netball League.
 Thornton-Eildon currently only field a women's side, with the men's teams entering recess in 2020.

 Golfers play at the course of the Eildon Golf Club on Jamieson Road.

 There are hiking and mountain bike trails.

 Fishing

-Lake Eildon is a scenic destination for avid fisherpeople, and some of the more common species of fish found in the lake includes Redfin, Murray Cod, Carp and Golden Perch.
+Lake Eildon is a scenic destination for avid fisherpeople, and some of the more common species of fish found in the lake include Redfin, Murray Cod, Carp and Golden Perch.
 The lake benefits from the Snobs Creek Fish Hatchery Native Fish Stocking program, which in 2020 restocked the lake with more than 500,000 Murray Cod and more than 200,000 Golden Perch.